What's On TV Magazine

 The Front Few Pages

-In the centre page you see a picture from a soap with a headline which is meant to make you think and want to read more.
+Each week a new front page with various sort of shows featured is meant to grab the buyer and force them into a purchase.
+I have to say usually the front page sadly is dedicated to the soaps on television without fail.In the centre page you see a picture from a soap with a headline which is meant to make you think and want to read more.
 Surrounding this image is usually 4 or 5 other images and they are also giving people information on other shows with some more headlines also meant to grab the reader’s attention.

-Usually the opening pages try to highlight some of the top television moments coming up over the course of the next few weeks.
+The problem again is that the soaps are usually featured in this section unless a huge show like Dr Who shows up and people then might find something different but usually there is not.Usually the opening pages try to highlight some of the top television moments coming up over the course of the next few weeks.
 This is basically showing some of the features people might be interested in such as the Soap Awards or a final episode of a series like Ashes to Ashes.

 Fortunately for the reader they do alter these pages and a programme from various genres might show up and sometimes you might find a show which convinces you to watch it appear on these first few pages.

 Soap WeekSadly this is where the magazine in my view gives too much away and focuses too much emphasis on soaps.
 I understand they are loved by millions of people and many people do purchase television guides just to find out about their soaps but this is in my view taking away other programmes.